-The G5 Cell Interface are powered from the cells and will continue draw power even while the stack is disconnected.
-To protect the cells when the stack is not supervised, there is a choices of two options:
+The G5 Cell Interface modules are powered from the cells and will continue to draw power even while the Battery Stack is disconnected from the DC Bus.
+For example, the G5 Cell Interface modules will continue to draw power even if the Nuvation Energy BMS has detected a low-voltage fault and opened contactors to disconnect the stack from the DC Bus.
+To protect the cells when the stack is not supervised, there are two options to significantly lower cell battery drain by the Nuvation Energy BMS:

-- 1. Enabling Under Voltage Lockout (UVLO) which will shutdown down the Nuvation Energy BMS when cell or stack voltages reach critical levels.
+- Enabling Under Voltage Lockout (UVLO) which will shutdown down the Nuvation Energy BMS when cell or stack voltages reach critical levels.
 Refer to Section 6.7.4, "UVLO Enable Config Switch Input" for further operational and configuration details of UVLO. - Placing all stacks into Service Lockout which will prevent the scanning of all G5 Cell Interface.
 Refer to Section 5.3.5, "Understanding the Service Lockout and Self Check" for further details operational details of Service Lockout.